isislovecruft/patternsinthevoid/content/hacking/replacing-a-thinkpad-bootflash-chip.md

 would like to provide a way to obtain these additional signatures).

 ### Disabling the ethernet embedded controller
+> For coreboot machines, it would work to put the signed .iso on the USB stick
+> and have the initramfs mount it and start kernel+initrd from within after
+> having checked the signature of the .iso.
+The tails-0.20 kernel+initrd would
+> also fit into a 16Mb boot flash. they're about 12Mb together.
+I don't know
+> if the Tails kernel+initrd has any self-check of the root filesystem
+> however. -- Peter

 <img src="./static/images/2013/12/30c3-hhacagb/schematic/06-gbe_disable.jpg"
 alt="R422" width="40%">